 Situated beside the North Downs Way in a triangle of land between the A31 and Snailslynch, 1.53 hectares of flood plain beside the River Wey provides a small but valuable natural habitat for vegetation and wildlife on the outskirts of Farnham.

-Snailslynch Wood Community Project has been set up to enable this site to be purchased and preserved as a natural habitat.
+Snailslynch Wood Community Project has been set up to enable this site to be preserved as a natural habitat within an urban area.

 The project provides an opportunity to demonstrate care for our surroundings and will help to preserve the natural diversity of this area of land.
 Registering your interest will help us to raise awareness and funding for the project.